Press Enter to Search

 - The Department’s Master’s-level Comprehensive Examination is intended to be a fair and rigorous test of the student’s mastery of important areas of professional knowledge in (a) the fundamentals of student affairs or counseling theory, research, practice, and ethics/policy, and (b) theory, research, practice, and ethics/policy pertinent to the concentration or specialty in which the student is enrolled (i.e., Marriage, Couple, and Family Counseling, Clinical Mental Health Counseling, School Counseling, or Student Affairs).
 The examinations require each master’s student to demonstrate the ability to understand, apply, analyze, synthesize, and evaluate concepts, ethical principles, policies, research, research design, strategies, techniques, and values derived from the student’s graduate preparation.

 Eligibility Criteria for the Comprehensive Examination

-- Students either must be in their final semester of academic study or have completed their studies (including practicum and/or internship requirements specific to students’ area of specialization) and NOT exceeded the six-year limit, as defined by the Graduate School, for completion of all degree requirements.
+- Students either must be in their final semester of academic study or have completed their all their content courses within the six-year limit, as defined by the Graduate School, for completion of all degree requirements.
 In addition, students are required to have passed CNS 598 Research and Program Evaluation in Counseling and must have completed all program requirements with a GPA of 3.0 or better.